Tropical Storm Lowell (2008): United States

 The remnants of Lowell later merged with a frontal boundary over the central United States and caused heavy rainfall and flooding one to two days before the remnants of Hurricane Ike passed through the region.
 Heavy rainfall, including multiple 24-hour records, occurred from West Texas northeast to Kansas and northern Illinois and Indiana.
-Wichita, Kansas, measured a daily record 10.31 inches of rain on 12 September and broke the 24-hour rainfall record of 7.99 inches that had been held since 1911.
-Lubbock, Texas, measured a 24-hour record rainfall of 7.80 inches which broke the previous record of 5.83 inches set in October 1983.
-Chicago, Illinois, reported 6.64 inches at O’Hare International Airport, the highest one-day total since records began in 1871.
-This amount broke the previous daily record of 6.49 inches set in 1987.
+Wichita, Kansas, measured a daily record 10.31 in of rain on 12 September and broke the 24-hour rainfall record of 7.99 in that had been held since 1911.
+Lubbock, Texas, measured a 24-hour record rainfall of 7.80 in which broke the previous record of 5.83 in set in October 1983.
+Chicago, Illinois, reported 6.64 in at O’Hare International Airport, the highest one-day total since records began in 1871.
+This amount broke the previous daily record of 6.49 in set in 1987.
 Numerous people were rescued from stranded vehicles as rainfall flooded city streets.
+The storm killed two people in Kansas, and another two in Illinois.